What happens if you miss the call from the GP?

 Please attend your appointment on time.
 If you are more than 5 minutes late you may not be seen.
 We wil try our best to rearrange your appointment on our next available Clinic-except in the event of a medical emergency that requires immediate attention.

 If you require an interpreter when attending your appointment, please notify a member of the Reception team who will arrange this for you.

 Richmond Medical Centre is pleased to be able to offer our patients access to routine appointments at evenings and weekends.
 Appointments will also be available on bank holidays and across the Easter and Christmas and New Year periods.

 Extended access appointments are for pre-bookable, non-urgent appointments.
 Examples of these include chronic illness, asthma checks, and medication reviews.

 The service is being delivered by a federation of GP Practices in the area.
 If a patient wishes to attend an extended access appointment, they may need to travel to another local GP Practice or a central GP Practice hub and may not necessarily see their own GP.

-In our locality, appointments are available between 6.30pm and 8pm Monday to Friday, and on Saturday and Sunday mornings.
+In our locality, appointments are available between 6.30pm and 8pm Monday to Friday, and on Saturday mornings.
 There are also a number of additional appointments being made available during core hours (8.00am to 6.30pm Monday to Friday).

-To arrange an appointment or for more information on when and where appointments are available, please speak to the the Reception team.
+To arrange an appointment or for more information on when and where appointments are available, please speak to the Reception team.